 Trade secrets and copyrights are categorically distinct from trademarks.
 Trademarks do not necessarily involve information that is not known to the general public, whereas trade secrets do.
 Businesses typically protect their trade secrets by taking measures such as asking employees to sign non-disclosure agreements.

-Copyrights vary from trademarks in a number of respects.
-Namely, the fact that they grant the right to copy works of intellectual property for a limited period of time.
+Copyrights vary from trademarks in several respects.
+Namely, the fact that they grant the right to copy works of intellectual property for a limited period.

 - Is your name a brand?

-For certain cases, you might like your own personal name to be traded.
+For certain cases, you might like your name to be traded.
 For example, if you are an author, intellectual property with your name attached could be valuable.

 Another example where this could be relevant is if your company is listed under your name.
 It could be a family business with a family name that sells a family recipe.